-The Master of Science in Management degree is accredited by the International Assembly for Collegiate Business Education.
+The Master of Science in Managerial Leadership degree is accredited by the Accreditation Council of Business Schools and Programs (ACBSP).
 It is designed for those who desire an:

 - immediate continuation of advanced program in business commensurate with their career objectives, - updating of their professional training, - advanced specialized experiences to anticipate and solve the challenge of individual occupational responsibilities (entrepreneurs and managers).